How Many Cryptos Have Failed? List of Dead Coins That Went Bust

 2. Aptos (9 months to reach $0)

-Built with a new smart contract programming language called Move, Aptos is a layer-one proof-of-stake blockchain that can process more than 150,000 transactions per second thanks to its parallel execution engine which drastically reduces transaction costs for users.
+Built with a new smart contract programming language called Move, Aptos is a layer-one proof-of-stake blockchain that can process more than 150,000 transactions per second thanks to its parallel execution engine, which drastically reduces user transaction costs.
 Having fallen in value by just under 60% over the last six months, if its token price continues to fall at the current rate, it is predicted to reach $0 in nine months.

 3. OKB (11 months to reach $0)